 “Alright, Cal, guess I’ll see you tomorrow then.”

 “See you,” she answered, and went inside.
 Callie could feel Adrian lingering for a moment behind her even though she did not turn around.
-He always did that for some reason, and it was one of the many things that Callie liked about him.
+He always did that for some reason, and it was one of the many things Callie liked about him.
 It made her feel safe, as though he was watching over her.
-Callie wondered if she knew the girl that Adrian had feelings for as she kicked off her shoes and wandered into the kitchen.
+Kicking off her shoes and wandering into the kitchen, Callie wondered if she knew the girl that Adrian had feelings for.
 She found a note from her mother letting her know that there was some leftover lasagna in the fridge from the night before.
 Remembering what had happened at school, Callie felt a panic rising in her chest.
 Deciding that she was not the slightest bit hungry, she went upstairs into her room.

-In the empty house, Callie struggled to keep her mind off of the strange event that had taken place in the poolroom.
-She scolded herself for staying late after school that day.
-If Callie had somehow guessed what was to come, she would have gotten on the bus with all the other students heading home, or even called in sick.
+In the empty house, Callie struggled to keep her mind off of what that had taken place at the pool.
+She scolded herself for having stayed late after school.
+If she had somehow guessed what was to come, she would have gotten on the bus with all the other students heading home, or even called in sick.
 Callie’s head reeled as she tried to make sense of things.
-She consoled herself with the thought that she had probably imagined the whole thing.
-Now that it was over, there was no need to ever think of it again, but all she could do was go over and over the details of what happened.
+She consoled herself with the thought that she had probably imagined the whole thing and should put it out of her head, but all she could do was go over and over the details of what happened.
 Callie paced her bedroom for a while, and then sat down on the bed.
 Biting her nails, she found herself nervously rocking back and forth.
 Callie closed her eyes and told herself to stop!
 She would do everything in her power to forget what had happened.
 She had to go on with her normal life.

-Being normal was what most teenagers strived for, and Callie happened to manage it quite nicely.
-She was the captain of the girls swim team, and was heading toward what both her coach and her mother believed to be a bright future.
-Callie did not date bad boys, or stay out late partying, or strive to acquire a bunch of bad habits in order to feel more grown up.
+Being normal was what most teenagers strove for, and Callie had managed it quite nicely.
+She was the captain of the girls swim team and was heading toward what both her coach and her mother believed to be a bright future.
+Callie didn’t date bad boys, or stay out late partying, or strive to acquire a bunch of bad habits in order to feel more grown up.
 Why then was this happening to her?
 It was like a punishment she had done nothing to deserve.
 Callie felt tears welling in her eyes and a lump rising in her throat.
 She picked up her phone and called a number that was saved in her favorites and marked with a gold star.
 Pressing her cellphone to her ear, she heard it ring three times.

 “Hello?” said a girl’s lazy voice on the other end.